• Skip to primary navigation

 Pumpkin crunch is essentially a dump cake where there are three layers.
 The bottom layer is a baked pumpkin filling, and the top streusel crust is made with cake mix, butter, and nuts.
 After baking, the entire thing is flipped upside down, with a whipped cream topping added as the third layer.

 This baked dish is a popular dessert during the holiday season in Hawaii.
 Consider it part of the Americana section of the island's local food culture.
 Pumpkin crunch used to be a novelty recipe in the islands, but became a staple over the years.
 Nowadays, you can even buy pumpkin crunch at restaurants in Hawaii.
-Lucky for you, it's easy enough to make the pumpkin crunch cake recipe at home.
+Lucky for you, it's easy enough to make at home.

 Ingredients for Pumpkin Crunch Recipe